alcrb/StrongPass/README.md

+---
-# Random Password Generator with a gui for personal usage
+Random Password Generator with a gui for my personal usage , it's my first project.
+---